Why Lisbon Is a Budget Traveler’s Dream

 Graça Apartments — From €58/night

 Plain, well-kept rooms in a true local neighborhood near Graça’s viewpoints.
 Generous space, honest prices and a quiet residential street make this a favorite for travelers who want to sleep among Lisboetas rather than tourists.
+This is the kind of place we should have booked instead of the stair-trap that ambushed us — same neighborhood, same view, far kinder to the calves.

 Mid-Range Hotels Worth the Upgrade — €90 to €150 a Night